dana-ciocan/hashnode-blog/cmilkkdih000002juemzggznj.md

 [https://app.welcometothejungle.com/](https://app.welcometothejungle.com/)

 Not many folks have heard of this app, but I found it invaluable for finding technology jobs. *Welcome to the Jungle* used to be called *Otta* and is a tech-focused recruitment portal.
 You can really narrow down your search using some interesting preferences, even down to whether the company is female-owned or not.
-This one is particularly useful if you are looking for remote work or work based in London because it won’t let you narrow searches down to other UK cities, unfortunately.
+This one is particularly useful if you are looking for remote work or work based in a large city like London because it won’t let you narrow searches down to smaller cities, unfortunately.
 That was the only down side for me as I was ideally looking for something with a local (to me) office, but things worked out in the end as I got a remote role that I’m very happy with.

 ## Structy